nats-io/nats-architecture-and-design/adr/ADR-42.md

 If `min_pending` and `min_ack_pending` are both given either being satisfied will result in delivery (boolean OR).

+In the specific case where MaxAckPending is 1 and a pull is made using `min_pending: 1` this should only be served when there are no other pulls waiting.
+This means we have to give priority to pulls without conditions over those with when considering the next pull that will receive a message.

 ### `pinned_client` policy

 Users want to have a single client perform all the work for a consumer, but they also want to have a stand-by client that